 Mickenautsch S, Yengopal V. Caries-Preventive Effect of High-Viscosity Glass Ionomer and Resin-Based Fissure Sealants on Permanent Teeth: A Systematic Review of Clinical Trials.
 PLoS One 2016; 11(1): e0146512.

 Neusser S, Krauth C, Hussein R, Bitzer EM.
 Molarenversiegelung als Kariesprophylaxe bei Kindern und Jugendlichen mit hohem Kariesrisiko.
 2014.
-(HTA reports; Volume 132).
+(Schriftenreihe Health Technology Assessment; Volume 132).

 Riley P, Worthington HV, Clarkson JE, Beirne PV.
 Recall intervals for oral health in primary care patients.
 Cochrane Database Syst Rev 2013; (12): CD004346.

-Walsh T, Worthington HV, Glenny AM, Appelbe P, Marinho VC, Shi X. Fluoride toothpastes of different concentrations for preventing dental caries in children and adolescents.
-Cochrane Database Syst Rev 2010; (1): CD007868.
+Walsh T, Worthington HV, Glenny AM, Marinho VC, Jeroncic A. Fluoride toothpastes of different concentrations for preventing dental caries.
+Cochrane Database Syst Rev 2019; (3): CD007868.

-Wong MC, Glenny AM, Tsang BW, Lo E, Worthington HV, Marinho VC.
+Wong MC, Glenny AM, Tsang BW, Lo EC, Worthington HV, Marinho VC.
 Topical fluoride as a cause of dental fluorosis in children.
 Cochrane Database Syst Rev 2010; (1): CD007693.

 Wright JT, Tampi MP, Graham L, Estrich C, Crall JJ, Fontana M et al. Sealants for Preventing and Arresting Pit-and-fissure Occlusal Caries in Primary and Permanent Molars.
 Pediatr Dent 2016; 38(4): 282-308.